dmort27/epitran/README.md

 ```

 The rules apply in order, so earlier rules may "feed" and "bleed" later rules.
 Therefore, their sequence is *very important* and can be leveraged in order to achieve valuable results.

+All of the fields are strings (of zero or more characters).
+If "a" is the empty string, the rule will insert "b" in the environment between "X" and "Y".
+If "b" is the empty string, the rule will delete "a" in the environment betwee "X" and "Y".
+It is sometimes useful to write rules that insert custom symbols that trigger (or prevent the triggering of) subsequent rules (and which are subsequently deleted).
+By convention, these symbols consist of lowercase characters enclosed in angle brackets ("<" and ">").